Promotion and Tenure Toolkit

 A copy of the candidate’s three most significant publications must be included in the dossier.
 These can be photocopies and can be chosen by the candidate.
 If the candidate wishes to identify different sets of publications that are most significant in different areas of his/her research, all those publications can be included here.
 However, the candidate should choose a total of only three to discuss in the self-advocacy section.

-(2) The candidate generates a list of potential reviewers and a list of reviewers to exclude.
-These lists are provided to the Department Review Committee or Department Chair if no Review Committee exists.
+(2) The candidate generates a list of reviewers to exclude.
+This list is provided to the Department Review Committee or Department Chair if no Review Committee exists.

 This section describes activities most commonly delegated to a departmental Review Committee.
 If no departmental Review Committee exists, these tasks may be completed by an individual faculty delegate, a staff member, or the Chair.
 Consult department policy for more information.